midtown-ai/glossary/glossary/l.md

  ~ the final prediction or decision the AI system makes

  Name of a prediction in a supervised models.
 Correspond to a target attribute in unsupervised learning.
 Example of label: the agent-skill needed to result the customer's call.

+ In [supervised machine learning], the "answer" or "result" portion of an [example].

+ Each labeled example consists of one or more [features] and a label.
+For instance, in a spam detection dataset, the label would probably be either "spam" or "not spam."
+In a rainfall dataset, the label might be the amount of rain that fell during a certain period.

  See also [L], [Data Point], [Labeling Function], [Supervised Learning], [Target Attribute]